Wilhelm Reich: Divorce, cloudbusters

 Reich and Ilse Ollendorff divorced in September 1951, ostensibly because he thought she had an affair.
 She continued working with him for another three years.
 Even after the divorce, he suspected her of having affairs, and persuaded her to sign confessions about her feelings of fear and hatred toward him, which he locked away in the archives of his Orgone Institute.
 He wrote several documents denouncing her, while having an affair himself with Lois Wyvell, who ran the Orgone Institute Press.

 In 1951, Reich said he had discovered another energy that he called deadly orgone radiation (DOR), accumulations of which played a role in desertification.
 He designed a "cloudbuster", rows of 15-foot aluminium pipes mounted on a mobile platform, connected to cables that were inserted into water.
 He believed that it could unblock orgone energy in the atmosphere and cause rain.
 Turner described it as an "orgone box turned inside out".

 He conducted dozens of experiments with the cloudbuster, calling his research "Cosmic Orgone Engineering".
 During a drought in 1953, two farmers in Maine offered to pay him if he could make it rain to save their blueberry crop.
-Reich used the cloudbuster on the morning of July 6, and according to Bangor's Daily News—based on an account from an anonymous eyewitness who was probably Peter Reich—rain began to fall that evening.
+Reich used the cloudbuster on the morning of July 6, and according to the Bangor Daily News—based on an account from an anonymous eyewitness who was probably Peter Reich—rain began to fall that evening.
 The crop survived, the farmers declared themselves satisfied, and Reich received his fee.